 The church is located in the hamlet of Copake Falls in eastern Columbia County, New York, near the intersection of Miles Road and State Route 344, a short distance west of Taconic State Park.
 The building is oriented with its north flank elevation parallel to the east-west alignment of Miles Road.
 Residential properties largely characterize the immediate setting, which also includes an early twentieth century store and post office building and the Taconic Wayside Inn.
 The nominated parcel, which is flat, has scattered deciduous and coniferous trees and also decorative plantings and shrubbery aligned near the building’s foundation.

 The façade of the building is defined by the interplay of the smaller and larger masses of the vestibule and main block, the steeped pitched roof of the latter giving way to a belfry with flared pyramidal roof.
 The exterior of the vestibule and main block are sheathed with horizontal novelty siding trimmed with narrow corner-boards.
 The entrance is fitted with inward swinging, double-leaf two panel doors which are spanned by a Gothic-arched transom divided into two lancet heads and a central lozenge; this arch is rounded in profile, unlike the remainder of the pointed-arch windows, which are angular in profile.
 All have simple casings with drip caps and wood sills.
 The steeply pitched roof of the vestibule has a moulded raking cornice and narrow bargeboard, in addition to decorative rafter tails.
 Two narrow lancet windows flank the vestibule and bring light into the body of the church.
 These have plain casings and are hung with wood sash consisting of a six-light lower unit and a five-light upper unit that includes a diamond-pane lozenge.
 The raking cornice is fitted with moulded bargeboard into which is incorporated a decorative king-post gable truss.
 The belfry is square in plan and straddles the roof ridge.
 Each of its four facets has paired round-arched openings fitted with wood louvers.
 Above these a bracketed eave gives way to a moulded cornice and the pyramidal roof, the lower portion of which is flared.
 The belfry roof, and that of the main block and vestibule, are clad with rolled asphalt, as is the rear addition.
-The façade remains entirely as it appears in early photographs of the building, save for the existing wood railing flanking the entrance steps and the small lighting fixtures disposed on either side of the
+The façade remains entirely as it appears in early photographs of the building, save for the existing wood railing flanking the entrance steps and the small lighting fixtures disposed on either side of the doors.

 The north and south flank elevations were identically conceived with novelty-sided walls punctuated by three evenly spaced Gothic lancets.
 The eaves are embellished by the exposed, scroll-sawn rafter tails.
 The rear elevation includes two lancet windows, a louvered vent at attic level, and a centrally-placed exterior brick chimney which rises upwards through the bargeboard and raking cornice of the roof.
 As for the non-historic addition, it is located at the building’s northeast corner, and has a square footprint and low pitched roof.